 Even when I have been motivated to get a gym membership and start exercising, it only lasts for a few months.
 At the first sign of stress and deadlines at work, the gym routine gets kicked off the list.
-So here are a few tricks to include some activity in daily habits to take it from a sedentary lifestyle to a mildly active one.

-- Park far away
+Park far away

-- Take the stairs instead of elevators
+Take the stairs instead of elevators

 If possible, walk or bike to work

 This is not possible for everyone, but if you live in a place where the pollution is less and your workplace is relatively close by, then choose to walk or bike instead of driving.

 Skip the stop

 If your city has a subway or bus system, skip your stop and get off at the one after (or before) and then walk from there.
 You’ll get to enjoy the air and neighborhood a little while increasing your heart rate.

 Maximize the benefits from your grocery trip

 When you go to the grocery store, make it a habit to walk the entire store.
 Go through every aisle and every nook and corner.
 Avoid the aisles that could tempt you to pick up junk food though, since that can completely obliterate any benefits of walking a few extra steps!
-NOTE: if you have a spending problem don’t do this.

 Take a short walk-break at work

 Do your own yard work

 This is a good one for summer time when the lawn starts to grow and you need to keep it trimmed.
 Instead of hiring someone to do it for you, do it yourself.
-You will not only get some exercise, but save some money too!
+You will not only get some exercise, but save some money, too!

-- Play with your kids
+Play with your kids

-- Put on your favorite music and dance
+Put on your favorite music and dance

 This is not only exercise, but also a great way to unwind at the end of a busy day.
 And a good trip down the memory lane for those of us who have not done it in a long time!

-- While watching TV, pace or stretch
+While watching TV, pace or stretch

-- Choose to walk down instead of call or email
+Choose to walk down instead of call or email

 When you have a question for a colleague, instead of picking up the phone or shooting an email, walk over to their cube.
 This will not only provide some exercise but a short break for a quick recharge.

 Walk while you talk on the phone

 If your job involves talking on the phone a lot, then instead of doing this sitting at your desk, get into the habit of pacing while you talk.
 Motion creates emotion so you may even become a better speaker by doing this.

 Choose active entertainment over passive entertainment

 Choose active vacations

-While planning vacations, pick something that involves some walking and hiking.
+When planning vacations, pick something that involves some walking and hiking.
 While taking in a new city, do it by walk, instead of driving around.
 If golfing, skip the cart.
 If staying at a resort, make use of their pool and the exercise facility.
 Try skiing and white water rafting.